My work is the sum total of my values, skills, and experiences.

 Next to that, my people are my highest priority and deepest joy.
 The biggest impact I have in my life will not be something I do; it will be the family and friends I love, and no work or leisure is worth sacrificing my relationships with them.
-(That health ranks next is less about my abs, then and more about being physically, mentally, and emotionally well so I can fully love those people.)
+(That health ranks next is about being physically, mentally, and emotionally well so I can fully love those people.)

 My work is a conduit to those things, and all the more purposeful because of it.
 This took me a long time to learn!
-But choosing work that aligns with and serves those values leads me to pour my heart and creativity into it out of gratitude, not chasing after some crazy measure of success.
+But choosing work that aligns with and serves those values leads me to pour my heart and creativity into it out of gratitude, not a crazy chase for "success."
 It makes even the not-fun-stuff meaningful — though the reality is, most of my work for RightNow is really fun.
 I've got it good, y'all.

 Last but not least, my words are some combination of calling and compulsion.
 I can't not write.
 So I do my best to share good stories, speak truth, and make people feel like they're not alone.
 (Because they're not.)

 My skills are the tools of my trade — the things I'm naturally good at and/or have crafted over the years.
 Here's a list of mine:

 - Social media